electron/electron/docs/api/browser-window.md

 #### Event: 'ready-to-show'

-Emitted when the web page has been rendered and window can be displayed without a visual flash.
+Emitted when the web page has been rendered (while not being shown) and window can be displayed without a visual flash.

 #### Event: 'maximize'